lemlac/mulem/docs/reference.md

 ''
 ```

-> What if you have a raw string with two apostrophes in a row inside it?

-That's an edge case not worth pursuing.
-The double apostrophes `''` syntax isn't perfect, but it's at least something.
+*Note: raw strings containing `''` are not supported; use a file or escaping instead.* The double apostrophes `''` syntax isn't perfect, but it's at least something.
 For anything more complicated, it's better to save the string in a document and open it as a file, which will be handled by a separate library and lies outside the scope of this document.

 #### Arrays